Student Handbook

 Section 504 is an Act which prohibits discrimination against persons with disabilities in any program receiving federal financial assistance.
 The Act defines a person with a disability as anyone who:

-- has a mental or physical impairment which substantially limits one or more major life activities, including caring for one’s self, performing manual tasks, walking, seeing, hearing, speaking, breathing, learning, and working,
+- has a mental or physical impairment which substantially limits one or more major life activities, including caring for one’s self,

 - has record of such impairment, or